 The term derived above, with the square root of 2/3, for the representative or “von Mises” stress, looks familiar!
 The three principal stresses can be treated as coordinates and the resulting von Mises stress can be plotted.

 In other words, this means that if the stress state at any point is on the cylinder, then the material has started to yield at this point in the structure.
-Similarly, Tresca yield criterion is defined based on maximum possible normal and shear stresses that the material can withstand.
+Similarly, the Tresca yield criterion is defined based on the maximum possible normal and shear stresses that the material can withstand.

 Most often, structures consist of materials like steel that show a plastic deformation and yielding before undergoing fracture.
-It is always preferred to design structures such that they are within the elastic limit and do not yield.
-While most of the experiments are simple loading conditions (like uniaxial tensile etc.), designers are often in a quandary as to how this can be related to generic loading conditions observed in reality.
+It is always preferred to design structures so that they are within the elastic limit and do not yield.
+While most of the experiments are simple loading conditions (like uniaxial tensile), designers are often in a quandary as to how this can be related to generic loading conditions observed in reality.

-The von Mises stress, though sounds fancy, is just a metric of measurement to determine if the structure has started to yield at any point.
-The stresses calculated at any point can be mathematically written into a scalar quantity known as von Mises stress that can be compared with experimentally observed yield points.
+The von Mises stress, though it sounds fancy, is just a metric of measurement to determine whether the structure has started to yield at any point.
+The stresses calculated at any point can be mathematically written into a scalar quantity known as von Mises stress, which can then be compared with experimentally observed yield points.